kaldi-asr/kaldi/egs/icsi/README.txt

 To train models, for an arbitrary mic, run something like:

-./run_shared.sh
+./run_prepare_shared.sh

 and then

 ./run.sh --mic mic_type

 where mic_type depends on whether you want to use individual headset mic (ihm), distant (but beamformed) multiple mics (mdm) or distant single mic (d1...d4, pda1, pda2).
-Mutliple distant microphone (mdm) setup is using only 4 PDA mics.
+Mutliple distant microphones (mdm) setup is using only 4 PDA mics.
 Look below for more details, more on notations and a typical meeting layout ICSI followed.